blainegarrett/react-next-material-typescript-template/README.md

 An opinionated Github Repository Template I use for my "Go To" tech stack.
 This gives a great starting point for Next.js projects with a mix of essentials and niceties.
 To use, simply click [Use Template] from the [Github Page](https://github.com/blainegarrett/react-next-material-typescript-template/).

+The building of this template prior to 1.0 release is documented in my Hashnode series "[Building a Next.js/TypeScript Github Template Repo](https://hashnode.com/series/building-a-nextjstypescript-github-template-repo-ckcnotrc7003ajos1heei4bez)"

 ## Included
  - React
  - Next.js